shirblc/story-manager-server-ng1/README.md

 ## Desciption

 An empty site template for any use.
 Comes fully equipped with Gulp and several of its plugins (see Dependencies) to make your workflow quicker.
+Largely based on Udacity's [Web Tooling and Automation](https://www.udacity.com/course/web-tooling-automation--ud892) course.

 **Important!** This version was built for Adobe Dreamweaver or Adobe Brackets users.
 Therefore it doesn't include several important tools: